rhmau1/praktikum_alsd/pertemuan1/laporanP1.md

 ## 2 Kubus Menu

-The solution is implemented in kubusMenu.java, and below is screenshot of the result.
+The solution is implemented in KubusMenu.java, and below is screenshot of the result.

 ![Screenshot](../img/p1/img6.png)